thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

         Fancy floating around on an inflatable flamingo, or maybe giving Stand Up Paddle Boarding a go?
 Perhaps you are feeling energetic and want to bring the team together with a hit of beach cricket or volleyball.
 We carry all of these activities on-board for your use free of charge.
       title: Island landings and Beach Activities included
     - dropdownContent: >-
-        If your boss got sick once on a Caribbean Cruise, or Carol from accounts feels a bit queasy whenever she gets in the bath, please tell them not to worry.
+        If your boss got sick once on a Caribbean Cruise, or Karen from accounts feels a bit queasy whenever she gets in the bath, please tell them not to worry.
 Why?
 A few reasons;